Get

 Papillon Pros & Cons: 11 Facts You Need to Know

 Papillons are absolutely adorable.
-These small, fluffy dogs are often described as healthier than other toy breeds, which is true.
-They’re a great option for those who want a smaller dog but not the health problems that come with many of the toy breeds today.
+The small, fluffy dogs are often described as healthier than other toy breeds, which is true.
+They’re an excellent option for those who want a smaller dog without the health problems that come with many of the toy breeds today.

 However, that doesn’t mean these dogs are perfect.
-While they do have lots of benefits, there are also many cons you need to consider before adopting one.
-In this article, we’ll take a look at both the pros and cons of this breed, allowing you to decide if they’re the best dog breed for you.
+While they have many benefits, there are also a few cons you need to consider before adopting one.
+In this article, we’ll look at the pros and cons of the Papillon, allowing you to decide if they’re the best breed for you.

 The 6 Pros of Papillons